Benbinbin/highlights2json/README.md

 Visit the website shown above :point_up: and drag and drop the file(s) to the input region, just a second, you will get the output JSON file(s)

-:loudspeaker: the supported formats and files
+now the supported formats and files list below:

 * HTML file export from [Kindle app](https://www.amazon.com/kindle-dbs/fd/kcp)

 * Markdown file export from [纸间书摘（原书伴app）](https://www.xmnote.com/)

+:loudspeaker: if you have some suggestion feel free to open an [issue](https://github.com/Benbinbin/highlights2json/issues/new) in Github or contact with me by email <a href="mailto:benthomsonbin@gmail.com">benthomsonbin@gmail.com</a>
 ### Output

 The output JSON file will contains some properties as follow: